One of world's most unique planes bigger than Boeing 747 lays abandoned on beach

 | Last updated

-This included design details, with claims the MD-160 was made 'to fly at speeds of 200 to 250 knots at about 5 to 10 meters above the water's surface'.
+They found out that the MD-160 was made 'to fly at speeds of 200 to 250 knots at about 5 to 10 meters above the water's surface'.

 CIA officials added: "The Utka class WIG is a tactical strike and coastal defence vehicle for the Soviet Navy.
 It carries six supersonic SS-N-22 anti-ship cruise missiles.